 13.4 Vessels must transmit appropriate AIS navigational status details at all times.

 14 NAVIGATION IN RESTRICTED VISIBILITY

-14.2 The restrictions on Navigation contained within this General Direction do not apply where the Vessel is being used for search and rescue, fire brigade, ambulance, law enforcement, security or police purposes or for training for such purposes or for the purposes of the Harbourmaster 14.2 to 14.7 above shall not apply.
+14.8 Where a Vessel is being used for search and rescue, fire brigade, ambulance, law enforcement, security, or police purposes or for training for such purposes or for the purposes of the Harbourmaster 14.2 to 14.7 above shall not apply.

 15 WATCHKEEPING ARRANGEMENTS